Beginners Guide to the Caveman Diet

 The Philosophy of the Caveman Diet

-The book and its fans stipulate that if one modeled their lifestyle after the same diet and level of exercise as a Stone Age individual, one would lead a healthier existence.
+Dieters following this diet believe that if one modeled their lifestyle after the same diet and level of exercise as a Stone Age individual, one would lead a healthier existence, according to StatPearls.

 This philosophy may be complicated in its details, but it’s simple and easy to remember in its initial practice.
 This is perhaps why it is so popular: it’s emphasized as a long-term lifestyle choice rather than a strict diet with a harsh set of rules.